steffenwoell/steffenwoell.github.io/bio.md

 **Updated:** 2 September 2020

 {: .box-note}
-For a complete CV, please refer to my <a href="https://www.uni-leipzig.de/personenprofil/mitarbeiter/steffen-adrian-woell/" target="_blank">personal profile at Leipzig University</a>.
+For a complete CV see my <a href="https://www.uni-leipzig.de/personenprofil/mitarbeiter/steffen-adrian-woell/" target="_blank">personal profile at Leipzig University</a>.

 Working as a postdoctoral fellow at Leipzig University's [Collaborative Research Centre 1199](https://research.uni-leipzig.de/~sfb1199/), I am currently in the process of publishing my doctoral thesis with the title "The West and the Word: Imagining, Formatting, and Ordering the American West in Nineteenth-Century Cultural Discourse."